Dragon Magazine (Fujimi Shobo)

-Dragon Magazine (ドラゴンマガジン, Doragon Magajin), frequently abbreviated as Doramaga or DM, is a Japanese light novel and manga magazine aimed at young men, first published in 1988.
-Since March 19, 2008 the magazine has been published every other month.It will cease publication with its May 2025 issue.
+Dragon Magazine (ドラゴンマガジン, Doragon Magajin), abbreviated as Doramaga or DM, was a Japanese light novel and manga magazine which ran for 37 years from 1988 to 2025.
+In March 2008 it began to be published every other month, and it ceased publication with its May 2025 issue.
+The final issue included the first new Slayers short story published in 13 years.
+Following its closure, prominent light novel authors Ryo Mizuno and Shoji Gato expressed their appreciation for the magazine.

 The light novel magazine Fantasia Battle Royal was a special edition of Dragon Magazine.

 Serialized works

 Many popular light novels which were later animated were originally serialized in it.
 The magazine also features one or two manga series at a time.